Finitude of physical measures for random maps: Existence of invariant measures: proof of Theorem

 \subsection{Proof of Theorem~\ref{GST}}

-In this subsection, we prove a more general version of Theorem \ref{GST}.
-In particular, we remark that the new item \eqref{item5} below was shown in~\cite{socala1988existence} to be a sufficient condition for the existence of a $P$-invariant density, and below we show it is indeed also a necessary condition. \begin{thm} Let $(X,\mathscr{B},m)$ be an abstract probability space and consider a Markov operator $P: L^1(m) \to L^1(m)$.
+In this subsection, we prove a more general version of Theorem~\ref{GST}.
+In particular, we remark that the new item~\eqref{item5} below was shown in~\cite{socala1988existence} to be a sufficient condition for the existence of a $P$-invariant density, and below we show it is indeed also a necessary condition.
+In this context, we also refer to the work of Ito~\cite{ito1964invariant}, who investigates similar necessary and sufficient conditions for the existence of a finite invariant measure under a Markov process, which is equivalent to the reference measure.

+\begin{thm} Let $(X,\mathscr{B},m)$ be an abstract probability space and consider a Markov operator $P: L^1(m) \to L^1(m)$.
 Then, the following conditions are equivalent: \begin{enumerate} \item There exists an invariant density for $P$; \item There exist $\alpha\in(0,1)$ and $\delta>0$ such that

 \item There exist $\alpha\in(0,1)$ and $\delta>0$ such that

 \item There exist $\alpha\in(0,1)$ and $\delta\geq 0$ such that

 \item There exist $\alpha\in(0,1)$ and $\delta>0$ such that